 - (2) Where a casual employee subsequently elects to withdraw from the benefit plans or fails to maintain the required payments, the Employer shall terminate the benefits.
 Thereafter the employee shall only be entitled to re-enroll if the employee so elects between December 1 and December 15 in any year to be effective the January 1 next following. - 15.
 A regular employee who is laid off shall be entitled as of right to transfer to casual status.
 Other regular employees may transfer to casual status provided that the Employer requires additional casual employees.
 Upon transfer such employees shall be entitled only to such benefits as are available to casual employees.
-Such employees shall maintain all accumulated seniority and benefits to the date of the transfer converted to hours on the following formula: - (1) to determine the number of days worked, take the number of calendar days between the employee's seniority date and the date of transfer multiplied by a factor of zero point seven one four (0.714); and then - (2) to determine the number of seniority hours, multiply the result obtained under subparagraph one (1) by a factor of seven point five (7.5).
-(In the event that the hours of work of regular employees shall be reduced to thirty-five (35) under Article 20, this factor shall be reduced to seven (7.0).)
-Effective September 30, 1993 for hours worked after September 30, 1993 to the first pay period between September 30, 2004 and October 13, 2004, this factor shall be reduced to seven point two (7.2) hours. - 16.
+Such employees shall maintain all accumulated seniority and benefits to the date of the transfer converted to hours on the following formula: - (1) to determine the number of days worked, take the number of calendar days between the employee's seniority date and the date of transfer multiplied by a factor of zero point seven one four (0.714); and then - (2) to determine the number of seniority hours, multiply the result obtained under subparagraph one (1) by a factor of seven point five (7.5). - 16.
 Regular part-time employees may register for casual work under this Addendum except that Sections 11, 12, 13 and 14 shall not apply.
 Where the regular schedule of a part-time employee registered under this section conflicts with a casual assignment, the part-time employee shall be deemed to be unable to work except that where the assignment is longer than four (4) days the employee shall be relieved of her/his regular schedule at the option of the employee.
 All time worked shall be credited to the employee under the provisions of Articles 14.15, 27.10, 28.10, 30.02 and 31.13 of the collective agreement.

-Sick leave credits accumulated under the provisions of Article 31.13 may be used by regular part-time employees who become sick during a casual work assignment.
+Sick leave credits accumulated under the provisions of Article 31.13 may be used by regular parttime employees who become sick during a casual work assignment.
 The use of sick leave credits under these circumstances is limited to the current casual assignment and is not applicable to any casual assignments which the employee has not yet commenced.